sawertyu/pdsnd_github/README.md

 ### Date created
-The project was created on 24th of April, 2020.
+The project was created on April 23, 2020.

 ### Project Title
 US bikeshare market research.